tombee/conductor/docs/contributing/custom-tools.md

 Create custom tools when you need to:

-- Integrate with internal APIs not covered by connectors
+- Integrate with internal APIs not covered by built-in integrations
 - Implement reusable logic across workflows
 - Execute complex operations with structured inputs/outputs
 - Provide LLM agents with custom capabilities